Planning a Cruise from Nassau: What You Need to Know

 Update: The check-in process at the Hilton was very well organized and went very well.

-Typically online check in opens about 30 days before your cruise.
-This is the step where you let the cruise line know of your travel details, passport information, set up your onboard account.
+Typically, online check-in opens about 30 days before your cruise.
+This is the step where you let the cruise line know of your travel details, passport information, and set up your onboard account.

 TIP: Print your set sail pass or save the image on your phone for a smoother boarding experience.
 This is a great time to print your luggage tags as well.
 Your set sail pass is also available in the Royal Caribbean app.